Fixtures Administration for Club and County Board Sites

 Manage team: This allows you to select a team from the squad that you created when you set up the teams (above) and your list of players.
 You can then publish the team, notify them about the game by email, and print the list to put on your notice board.

-Delete the fixture: If the fixture was created by a club or county board administrator, you will see the delete icon to remove it.
+Delete the fixture: If the fixture was created by a club or county board administrator, you will see a check box to the right of the fixture.
+Tick the checkbox and click the red Delete button to remove it.
 To re-instate it, click the ‘Deleted’ checkbox on the Fixtures page and click ‘Search’, find the fixture to be restored, then select the ‘Re-instate’ icon.

 Select the team icon to go to the Team Picker page.

-If your club site was used last year, then there will probably be some ‘squad members’; these are the players whose names had been allocated to a squad.
+If your club site was used last year, then there will probably be some ‘squad members’ available; these are the players whose names had been allocated to a squad.

 If the match is for a league that requires player registration, only and all players who have this status will be shown; in this case the squad roles are ignored.
 If you think that there are too many players being shown in a squad, e.g. adult players for a junior side, then check the players’ registration status for that league.